Home Food Guide What Are 18 Iron Rich Foods for Kids That They Will Love?

 tofu is an excellent source of iron.

-This versatile protein source offers 3 mg of iron per half-cup.
-Dice it for stir-fries, bake it into crispy nuggets, or blend silken tofu into smoothies.
+A plant-based protein packed with 3 mg of iron per half-cup, tofu also provides calcium and magnesium.
+It’s mild, soft, and soaks up flavour easily.
+Dice it into stir-fries, bake it into crispy nuggets, or blend silken tofu into fruit smoothies for a quick and easy protein boost.

 7. Chicken